ashotmsryan/ashotmsryan/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on transcendence 42 project
+- 🔭 I’m currently working on AudioPlayer by Java (project)
-- 🌱 I’m currently learning C++, Python, AI, Computer Science
+- 🌱 I’m currently learning C++, Python, AI, Java, Computer Science
+- ⚡  I’m currently doing bachelors at THI in Computer Science and AI realm

 <!---
 - 👯 I’m looking to collaborate on ...